fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_06-15.rst

 there is no man page available for a particular tool, then a description on how to use that tool will be included in the listing file.

-If a center has no such tools for a particular resource, the AVAILABLE_TOOLS.txt file must still exist, and it must specify that no such tools are available for that resource.
+If a site has no such tools for a particular resource, the AVAILABLE_TOOLS.txt file must still exist, and it must specify that no such tools are available for that resource.